niyaa-mack/blog/_posts/2025-10-21-my-second-post.md

 print(count)
 ```

-<p> Number 1 the expectation of the code was to count how many spaces are in a given string.
+<p> Number 1 shows that the expectation of the code was to count how many spaces are in a given string.
 The error was the if statement where the text variable needs a space when it increases but that don't happen.
 So my solution was to add something in the quotations and it worked. </p>